- People and Skills

 - Six production units and departments, including KPC, Unit 3, Unit 2, Eco Centre, Maintenance and Gathering departments.

-In 2020, 790 employees with technical qualification completed initial assessment and received CMS certificates.
-As a result, KPO has reached 87% of the competency compliance required for technical personnel.
+In 2021, 783 employees with technical qualification completed initial assessment and received CMS certificates.
+Due to COVID spread related restrictions, KPO has reached 71% of the competency compliance required for technical personnel.

-In line with the Competency Management System Expansion Plan 2020-2022, the Competency Accreditation Programme for engineering personnel of Central Maintenance Department has commenced from 4th Quarter 2020.
-Competency Assessment under 16 approved standards is planned for over 180 engineers.
-In order to obtain unbiased assessment results, superintendents and sections’ lead engineers will take on the role of technical experts.
+In line with the Competency Management System Expansion Plan 2020-2022, the Competency Accreditation Programme for engineering personnel of Central Maintenance Department and Industrial Supervisors working at KPC and Chemical Laboratory has commenced from 4th Quarter 2020.
+Competency Assessment under 20 approved standards is carried out for over 245 engineers and supervisors.
+In order to obtain unbiased assessment results, superintendents and sections’ lead engineers take on the role of technical experts.
 Detailed information on the Competency Assessment for engineering personnel is presented hereinafter in a Case Study.

-In 2020, as part of the Competency Management System KPO developed and launched the 360° Assessment.
+Since 2020, the 360° Assessment project functions as a part of the Competency Management System.
 Such assessment is a tool to devise an employee’s personal development plan and to assure more effective communication between an employee and a line manager using feedback.
 KPO SAP system module enabling all participants to be assessed online has been developed.
 The process is supervised by internal Competency Management and Personnel Assessment experts.

 As part of the Competency Management System, KPO conducts regular assessment of technical personnel for compliance with applicable standards.